tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

 conditionally compile code is hampering our ability to analyse and manipulate *code*.
 In fact the commonality in the arguments made it difficult to resist the temptation to reuse the already overused title of Dijkstra's paper.
-In this post, I want to rehash the argument that CPP should be dispensed with because it makes bad code too tempting to write, like Dijkstra did for `goto`.
+In this post, I want to [rehash][ifdef-harmful] the argument that CPP should be dispensed with because it makes bad code too tempting to write, like Dijkstra did for `goto`.

 The idea that *unrestricted* conditional compilation should be avoided is old news.
 While it is extremely common in programming languages of